 Tim Ainley joined the Forward Edge staff in the spring of 2010.
-He cherishes his beautiful wife, Ashley, and three wonderful children, Lamaya, Cambria and Gideon.
+He cherishes his beautiful wife, Ashley, and four wonderful children, Lamaya, Cambria, Gideon and Boaz.
 Tim got the itch for ministry growing up as a pastor’s son in a Christ-following home, and has served in ministry for most of his adult life.
 Anyone who meets Tim discovers that he’s passionate about Jesus, his family and friends, missions, adoption, discipleship and camping ministry.
 Tim also enjoys traveling, sports, Star Wars, and playing board games.

 What drew you to the mission of Forward Edge?
 God has always given me a soft spot for children and for people who are forgotten.
 I love that Forward Edge serves those people.
 I also love the “why” behind what Forward Edge does – to help people live what they were created for, which is to join Him in doing good works (Eph.
 2:10).
 I love the idea of worshiping God with others by doing what we were created to do together.